 The Elder Ray Indicator explained

-Elder Ray was developed by Mr. Elder in 1989 and named after its similarity to X-rays.
+Elder Ray was developed by Alexander Elder in 1989 and named after its similarity to X-rays.
 On page 220 of his book Elder writes:

 Doctors use X-rays to see bone structure below the surface of the skin.
 Traders can use Elder Ray to see the power of bulls and bears below the surface of the markets.
 To be a successful trader, you don’t have to forecast the future.
 You need to find when bulls or bears are in control and trade with the dominant group.
 Elder Ray helps you see when bulls and bears become stronger or weaker.